 Windows 10 Timeline “The star of its latest update” Here how it works

 Microsoft rollout process of windows 10 version 1803 started via windows update.
-Means every windows 10 user ( with the latest update installed ) connected to Microsoft server will receive the upgrade for free.
-I am sure you all have upgraded to latest Windows 10 April 2018 update in case you still didn’t received, Here check how to get Windows 10 version 1803.
-As we discussed before with windows 10 April 2018 update Microsoft added a number of new features.
+This means every Windows 10 user ( with the latest update installed ) connected to Microsoft server will receive the upgrade for free.
+I am sure you all have upgraded to the latest Windows 10 April 2018 update in case you still didn’t receive it, Here check how to get Windows 10 version 1803.
+As we discussed before with the windows 10 April 2018 update Microsoft added a number of new features.
 And one of the Biggest features is Windows Timeline which keeps track of every file you open and every web page you’ve visited (in Edge browser only).
-You still manage your current tasks and desktops as before, but now With windows 10 Timeline feature, you can also access previous tasks up to 30 days later — including those on other PCs that have received the Timeline feature.
+You still manage your current tasks and desktops as before, but now With the windows 10 Timeline feature, you can also access previous tasks up to 30 days later — including those on other PCs that have received the Timeline feature.

 How to enable windows Timeline

 Windows assumes that you want Timeline turned on.
 If you don’t, or you’d like to manage how Microsoft uses your information, visit the Settings menu at Settings > Privacy > Activity History.
 There, you’ll have two options to check or uncheck: Let Windows collect my activities from this PC, and Let Windows sync my activities from this PC to the cloud.

 - “Let Windows collect my activities from this PC” controls whether or not the Timeline feature is enabled or disabled.

 - “Let Windows sync my activities from this PC to the cloud” controls whether or not your Activities are accessible from other devices.
 If you check the first and the second, your activities, and Timeline, will sync across devices.